julb/action-prepare-release/README.md

           echo ${{ steps.release_vars.outputs.target_branch }} # maintenances/1.0.x
 ```

-- 2nd example: Version is given by parameter and there is a maintenance branch
+**2nd example**: Version is given by parameter and there is a maintenance branch

-  ** Release branch is: `releases/trigger`
+- Release branch is: `releases/trigger`
-  ** Maintenance branch is: `maintenances/1.0.x`
+- Maintenance branch is: `maintenances/1.0.x`

 ```yaml
 jobs: